Dominican Republic Road Trip - Exploring the Island in 2-Weeks

 Los 3 Ojos National Park

-Today, we're taking our time and traveling slowly.
+Today, we're taking our time and exercising slow travel.
 Taking my time is my favorite form of traveling; by doing so, I fully experience where I am.
 We're visiting Los 3 Ojos National Park.
 Los 3 Ojos (The Three Eyes National Park) is a must-see when visiting Santo Domingo.
-Los 3 Ojos is only a 20- minute Uber ride from La Zona Colonial.
+The National Park is only a 20- minute Uber ride from La Zona Colonial, or you can also take a guided day trip that will also stop at Boca Chica, the most popular local beach near Santo Domingo.
 This massive jungle-like park is an oasis in a bustling city like Santo Domingo.
 Many Hollywood films like Tarzan, Anaconda, and Jurassic Park showcase some areas of this park.
 If you have the extra time, add it to your list of places to visit in Santo Domingo.

 Sample Itinerary- Adjust depending on how you feel and your day.